Mario181091/PitE-AnalysisCreditApproval/README.md

 ## Data Transformations

 As mentioned, the data in this analysis contains categorical values that are transformed to binary values or factors 1s and 0s.
-Approved variable have values '+' and '-' in original dataset and with our assumption '+' means granted changed to 1 and '-' changedto 0.
+Approved variable have values '+' and '-' in original dataset and with our assumption '+' means **granted** changed to 1 and '-' changed to 0.
 Similarly, with attributes Sex having values 'a' changed to 0 representing male and 'b' changed to 1.

 ## Missing data Treatment

-On investigating the dataset, the missing values are labelled as '?'; so in case that we consider attribute with continous values, we replace this label with the mean of all values of the attribute, in case that we consider binary attribute we replace tha label of missing values with a random choice between 0 and 1.
+On investigating the dataset, the missing values are labelled as **'?'**; so in case that we consider attribute with continous values, we replace this label with the mean of all values of the attribute, in case that we consider binary attribute we replace tha label of missing values with a random choice between 0 and 1.

 ## Getting Started